 their raft afloat on the sea of life."

-She was awarded a Saint Louis Park Arts & Culture grant to facilitate a writing group that exhibited their writings in local businesses and community centers.
+I was awarded a Saint Louis Park Arts & Culture grant to facilitate a writing group that exhibited their writings in local businesses and community centers.

-Wendy has taught memoir at MCTC and Minneapolis community ed. programs.
+I have taught memoir at MCTC and Minneapolis community ed. programs.

 photo by Nazara Matos